25 Thanksgiving Games For Bored Kids & Active Adults

 Thanksgiving Bingo

-Playing for a line (up and down or diagonal) or house, bingo is a fun game for any occasion.
+Playing for a line (up and down or diagonal) or house, bingo is fun for any occasion.

-You can create the bingo cards yourself with three boxes along and three down, so nine boxes in total.
+You can create the bingo cards yourself with nine boxes in total: three boxes along and three boxes down.

-Then add a wide variety of Thanksgiving related terms in the boxes, however, cards cannot be the same or there is no winner.
+Then, add a wide variety of Thanksgiving-related terms in the boxes; however, the cards cannot be the same, or there will be no winner.

-To save time, check out this free bingo card maker or downloadable pack.
+To save time, check out this free bingo card maker.

 Every player gets a different bingo card to mark off while the bingo caller shouts out random terms.

-To make it more difficult, the caller can say the meaning or definition and the players have to guess the correct word that best fits it, then mark it off if they have it on their card.
+To make it more difficult, the caller can say the meaning or definition and the players have to guess the correct word that best fits it and then mark it off if they have it on their card.

 Here’s an example of an American football bingo card that features in our football games guide.